-A passenger has opened up about an incident which saw his train seat taken and Brits have been left outraged.
+A passenger opened up about an incident which saw his train seat taken and the ticket collector refused to remove the seat hijacker.

-You may think by getting in there quickly and booking yourself a forward-facing table seat with a plug socket you'll be able to breathe a sigh of relief when you step onto carriage F to travel all the way back from work, but oh how wrong you are.
+You may think by getting in there quickly and booking yourself a forward-facing table seat with a plug socket you'll be able to breathe a sigh of relief, but oh how wrong you are.